Skip to content

 The Role of Pre-Workout Snacks

-• A small bowl of oatmeal with berries (vegan and loaded with energy)
+• A small bowl of oatmeal with skyr or yoghurt and berries, optionally with nuts or almonds

-• Rice cakes topped with a little avocado and turkey slices (for the gluten-free crowd)
+• Rice cakes with a little avocado and turkey slices

-Remember, portion size matters!
-You don’t want to “revisit” your snack during your workout.
+Always remember to keep an eye on portion sizes!
+You certainly don’t want to “revisit” your snack during your workout.

-After you've crushed your workout, it's time for recovery.
-If you’re not planning on having a full-sized meal within the next one or two hours, a targeted snack between 30 to 60 minutes after your activity can help to kickstart your muscle repair and replenish your energy stores.
-Your goal here should be a good mix of proteins and carbs [4] - science has shown that 30g of protein after a training session is the way to go [5]!
+After successfully completing your workout, it’s time to focus on recovery.
+If you’re not planning on having a full meal within the next one or two hours, a targeted post-workout snack 30 to 60 minutes after your workout can help kickstart muscle repair and replenish your energy stores.
+Your goal here should be a good mix of proteins and carbohydrates [4]—various studies have shown that 30 g of protein after a workout is optimal [5]!

-• A smoothie with protein powder, berries, and a banana (quick to absorb)
+• A smoothie with 30 g of WAM Protein powder and a banana or oats

-• Whole grain toast loaded with cottage cheese (for something more substantial)
+• Whole grain toast with cottage cheese and turkey slices

 Don’t Forget to Hydrate!

-We can't talk about workout nutrition without mentioning hydration.
-Being adequately hydrated will help your body to make the most out of the nutrients it gets from the food you eat.
-Have half a litre of water a few hours before your workout and keep sipping throughout, especially when it’s hot or during long endurance pieces.
-Afterward, replenish based on how much you've sweated.
-If you have visible salt crusts on your skin or workout clothing, it might be a good idea to add some electrolytes to your drink [6].
+We can’t talk about workout nutrition without mentioning hydration!
+Staying well-hydrated helps your body make the most of the nutrients from your food.
+Drink water regularly before, during, and after your workout, especially if it’s hot or you’re doing long endurance sessions.
+If you notice visible salt marks on your skin or clothing, it might be a good idea to add electrolytes and minerals like sodium, potassium, and magnesium to your drink [6].
+These ingredients are often available pre-mixed in convenient sachets or tablets.

-Got a go-to workout snack or a burning question?
-Drop us a line!
-We love hearing from our community and sharing in your fitness journey.
-Let's keep crushing goals together.
+Do you have a favourite snack or a burning question?
+Write to us!
+We love hearing from our community and supporting you on your fitness journey.

 Sources